Universal multi-stream radial structures of cold dark matter halos: Method

 We first select relaxed halos from those identified by \textsc{Rockstar}~\citep{Rockstar} at $z=0$, by imposing a cut in the spin parameter and the offset between the center of mass and the density peak~\citep{Klypin16}.
 We also discard subhalos according to the consistency between the exact spherical-overdensity mass and that listed in the Rockstar catalog.
 We then trace the main progenitor by following the particles within the virial radius back in time, updating the center and the list of member particles using the shrinking-sphere method at each snapshot until we reach the first snapshot at $z=5$ or the number of member particles falls below $1,000$.
 Our final halo trajectories are defined as the center of mass of the $1,000$ fixed member particles, which are closest in phase space to the center of the main progenitor at the highest redshift to which we can trace the progenitor with at least $1,000$ particles.
 We next follow forward in time the center of mass of these fixed particles to obtain a smooth trajectory robust to merger events.
 We monitor the velocities and positions of all surrounding particles that are within $2.5 \, R_\mathrm{vir}$ at $z=0$ relative to the center of the progenitor.
 We define and count the apocenter passage for each particle when the relative velocity changes from outgoing to infalling and the relative position has orbited at least $90^\circ$ from the previous apocenter passage~\citep{Sugiura20}.
 These specific choices are found to be robust for the determination of the number of apocenter passages up to $\sim 50$.

 In Fig.~\ref{fig:indivhalo}, we present the radial density profile and phase-space distribution of a representative halo with mass $M_{\rm vir}=1.49\times10^{14}\,h^{-1}\,M_\odot$, color-coded by the number of apocenter passages, $p$.
-It is apparent that particles with a high value of $p$ tend to be concentrated at smaller radii, leading to an increase in density and a reduction in velocity dispersion, resulting in an onion-like multi-stream structure in the phase-space distribution.
+It is apparent that particles with a high value of $p$ tend to be concentrated at smaller radii, leading to an increase in density and a reduction in radial velocity dispersion, resulting in an onion-like multi-stream structure in the phase-space distribution.
+We also confirmed that tangential velocity dispersion decreases with increasing $p$.
 On the other hand, the density profiles exhibit similar features, with the inner and outer slopes converging to a specific value regardless of $p$.
 In the following sections, we will further analyze this behavior for halos with different properties.

 In order to study the convergence, we have conducted a higher-resolution simulation with $2,000^3$ particles with an identical initial Gaussian random field.
 However, storing as many as $\gtrsim 1,000$ snapshots from this simulation requires a significant amount of disk space, and an accurate apocenter count would be costly.
 Therefore, we only use this run to verify the density profile at $z=0$.
 In the following discussion, we refer to this simulation as HR, while the one with $500^3$ particles is called LR.
 The softening scale for HR is $r_\mathrm{HR} = 1.025\,h^{-1}\mathrm{kpc}$.